Halo - Review Season One

 The forgettable Insurrectionist

-Similarly, Soren (Bokeem Woodbine), who John-117 tasked with caring for Kwan, adds little to the overall narrative.
+The series premiere features Kwan Ha (Yerin Ha), but the show doesn't explain or need her continued presence.
+Her story feels tacked on and doesn't matter to the main plot.
+The same is true for Soren.
 Neither do I care for his backstory as a deserted SPARTAN-II turned pirate, nor do I understand his role in the larger plot.

 Overall, both characters contribute little to the series.